Streamlining registration - Common issues in applications

 Sometimes delays can happen when the wording of the rules document is not acceptable.

 The wording of your rules needs to meet some minimum requirements.
-We have a useful website page discussing what these are: Rules and the Charities Act.
+We have a useful website page discussing what these are: Charitable purpose and your rules.

 Making sure your rules meet the requirements

 Certain issues mean that an organisation needs to change its rules before it can be registered.

 - Most charities need a clause that explains what happens if the charity stops operating.
 Usually, this is worded like “On winding-up, surplus assets will be directed to a group doing similar charitable purposes”.
 It is important that any surplus goes to a charity or charitable purposes.
 Some useful suggested wording is included on our website.

 - There are some common words needed in some organisation’s rules to prevent private profit.
 These are included on our website and we recommend all organisations adopt them.
 We also recommend that there is at least one independent officer involved in the charity who can make decisions about making payments to other officers.
 You can find more information on our site about the complexities of conflicts of interest.

 - The words of your stated purposes should be sufficiently specific to identify a charitable purpose.
 Simply saying “increase the welfare of all New Zealanders”, or “improve the social wellbeing of my area”, or “support and develop families”, are all too broad, and could involve advancing non-charitable purposes.
 More information on broad purposes is available on our website, including some examples of stated purposes (although we encourage groups to use their own words).